ISP2018/kucafe-wisaTong/README.md

 > Can you view differences between branches visually using a GUI tool or Github?
 > This is something to explore on your own.

-4. Create a feature branch off of master.
-So, first switch to `master`.
+4. Create a feature branch off of master for creating the new, unified menu.
+First switch to `master`.
 Then create a new branch named `dev-one-menu` and switch to it.
-What is(are) the command(s) for that?
+What is(are) the command(s) for this?
 ```
 cmd>
 cmd>